Coupeville Boys & Girls Club

 Goosefoot/Bayview Cash Store

 Goosefoot is a 501(c)(3) non-profit community development organization, whose mission is to help strengthen the local economy and promote community.
 Located in Bayview, Goosefoot has revitalized this neighborhood over the past ten years through its renovation of the historic Bayview Cash Store and ownership of the Goose Community Grocer.
-The Cash Store is home to two restaurants (Asian and Mexican), wine tasting room, taproom, gift shop, hair salon, fitness studio, bike shop, frame shop, and fine art printing shop.
+The Cash Store is home to two restaurants, wine tasting room, taproom, gift shop, hair salon, fitness studio, and bike shop.

 Holmes Harbor Rod & Gun